anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 an identifier with two consecutive underscore characters ("__") unless explicitly adhering to an RFC describing such usage.

-RDAP extensions MUST NOT define an extension identifier in which the identifier is a prefix of another RDAP extension identifier.
-For example, if there were a pre-existing identifier of "foo_bar", another RDAP extension could not define the identifier "foo".
+RDAP extensions MUST NOT define an extension identifier that when prepended to an underscore character may collide with an existing extension identifier.
+For example, if there were a pre-existing identifier of "foo_bar", another extension could not define the identifier "foo".
+Likewise, if there were a pre-existing identifier of "foo_bar", another extension could not define the identifier "foo_bar_buzz".
+However, an extension could define "foo" if "foobar" pre-existed and vice versa.

+For this reason, usage of an underscore character in RDAP extension identifiers is NOT RECOMMENDED.
+Implementers should be aware that many existing extension identifiers do contain underscore characters.

 # Usage in Queries